The Learning Center

 Purchase Price Considerations

-However, the EPA has set new standards for emissions from stern drive engines which will require catalytic converters.
-This adds considerably to the price of stern drive engines bringing the intial purchase price closer to that of outboard power.
+The EPA has set new standards for emissions from stern drive engines which require catalytic converters.
+This adds considerably to the price of stern drive engines bringing the initial purchase price closer to that of outboard power.
+Typically, the initial purchase price of outboard power is still more expensive.
+However, the annual maintenance of outboards is generally less.
+Furthermore, stern drive engines will require exhaust manifolds usually in 5-7 years.
+This is quite an expense that needs to be understood.
+Understand that the purchase price will usually be lower for stern drives, but over time, they will cost more.

 Space and Layout Considerations

 Because the engine portion is typically underneath an engine box or sunpad on the stern of the boat, stern drives have much better space utilization in the aft of the boat.
-This affords much better access to the water and better space utilization throughout the aft of the boat.
+This affords much better access to the water and better lounging on the aft of the boat.
 There is no wasted space with splash wells as in outboard applications.
 Further, there is no outboard on the stern to interfere with rear visibility.
 As an added benefit, the extra padding around the engine reduces noise, providing a more comfortable ride in a stern drive boat.
+On the other hand, many outboard models offer spacious lazarette storage in the area where the engine area.

 Four stroke outboards and stern drives have similar basic needs when it comes to annual maintenance, both requiring oil changes.
 However, stern drives require additional annual maintenance to the drive system.
-One must compare the added annual expense to the initial extra cost of the outboard to determine how many years it will take to breakeven.
+One must compare the added annual expense to the initial extra cost of the outboard to determine how many years it will take to break even.
 Further, one must consider that particularly in salt water markets, manifolds will require periodic changing.
 Depending on flushing habits, one can expect manifolds to last 300-600 running hours.
 Factor in this added expense when making your decision.
+The new Gen 5 series from Volvo utilizes the new GM aluminum block and manifolds and therefore utilize fresh water cooling which should improve the life of exhaust manifolds.
+Regular flushing after use will also enhance the life of exhaust manifolds.

 Due to the fact that stern drive engines are typically contained inside the boat under engine boxes or sunpads, the additional upholstery generally provides better noise absorption and therefore a quieter ride even compared to four stroke outboards.

 Power to get on plane quickly in many cases is an important factor, particularly if you plan on carrying a heavy load or if you plan on towing tubes, wakeboards or skiers.
 Initial power to get on plane, or low-end torque, is really more of a question of four stroke vs. two stroke power.
-Four stroke outboards and stern drives have similar power bands and therefore will require a little more horsepower than their two stroke outboard companions.
-For instance, an 18' bowrider with a two stroke such as a Mercury 90 Optimax can pull skiers with ease.
-The same boat would require a 130 hp stern drive or at 115 to 130 hp four stroke outboard.
+Four stroke outboards and stern drives have similar power bands and therefore will require about the same horsepower, depending on the total weight of the vessel.
+However, stern drive applications are typically heavier.
+This means that typically more horsepower is required in stern drive applications.

 Shallow Water Considerations